Shared Ownership

 I already own a home - am I eligible for Shared Ownership?

-Existing home owners must have sold the property, or had their name removed from the mortgage, before they can exchange contracts on a property bought through Shared Ownership, or they sign a rental agreement for an affordable rental property.
+Existing home owners must have sold the property, or had their name removed from the mortgage, before they can exchange contracts on a property bought through Shared Ownership.

 My partner and I are eligible for Shared Ownership, but we just want my name on the mortgage – is this allowed?

 Rooftop Housing Group will carry out an assessment based on the household income and if your joint income is above the threshold, it is unlikely you will be accepted on to the scheme.
-You may be able to and a mortgage based on just one of your earnings, but in that case the lender would only accept one of your names put on the lease.
+You may be able to obtain a mortgage based on one income, but in that case the lender would only accept one of your names put on the lease.

 I don't have permanent rights to remain in the UK - am I eligible?